mandiant/VM-Packages/doc-first-package.md

 However, the issue driven package creation, can fully streamline the addition of a new tool.
 In the best case:
 * you submit an issue with the required package metadata
-* a package pull request gets automatically created, after a maintainer approved it
+* a package pull request gets automatically created, after a maintainer approves it
 * the package gets tested and pushed to the package feed

 ### Chocolatey